-The decision annulled the Pau Tribunal judgement of 5th July 2018 that imposed penalties of €383,500 on the Government and already paid in August 2018 to the Company.
-The penalties were in respect of delays by the Government to grant a 5 year extension to the St Griede permit commencing from 3rd November 2016 as decided by the Pau Tribunal in November 2016.
+In August 2018, the French Government paid Gas2Grid Limited ("Company") €383,500 in penalties imposed by the Pau Tribunal in France in a judgement handed down on 5th July 2018.
+The penalties were in respect of delays by the French Government to grant a 5 year extension to the St Griede permit commencing from 3rd November 2016 as decided by the Pau Tribunal in November 2016.